 Changing viewpoints about older workers

 Research shows that older workers do not live up to the negative stereotypes associated with entering or continuing in the labor market later in life.
-It’s dangerous to assume that the myths are true for older adults, employers, and our entire community.
+It’s dangerous to assume that the myths about older workers are true for older adults, employers, and our entire community.

 By ignoring all of the positive attributes older workers bring to the table, we miss out on opportunities for a stronger and more sustainable economy.
 They offer persistence, an eagerness to learn, and an ability to work with others unique to their generations.